WooilKim/SkyFlow/README.md

 ## Short description

 SkyFlow is a visual analysis system for skyline queries.
-SkyFlow is optimized for display with 5120 * 2880 resolution.
+It is optimized for display with 5120 * 2880 resolution.

 ## Getting started